 You Can Help: Winterize your bird baths, including moving them to sunny areas to stay liquid for longer or adding heaters to keep the water from freezing.
 Heated bird baths are a wise option in very cold areas and will give birds a continual source of liquid water even in freezing temperatures.

-- No Birds At All: Even if a bird bath is clean, fresh and filled, it's not doing the birds any good if they can't find it.
+- Invisibility: Even if a bird bath is clean, fresh, and filled, it's not doing the birds any good if they can't find it.
 A bath hidden on a patio or far away from where birds are active won't be nearly as useful as one they can conveniently access.

-You Can Help: Keep bird baths in busy areas where birds are sure to see it, and consider using a bird bath fountain so the splashing sounds and water reflections will help attract birds.
-Finally, just have patience if no birds seem to be using the bath – it only takes a moment to get a sip, and eventually there will be plenty of birds enjoying those drinks.
+You Can Help: Position bird baths in busy, highly visible areas where birds are sure to see it, and consider using a bird bath fountain so the splashing sounds and water reflections will help attract birds.
+Finally, have patience if no birds seem to be using the bath, as it only takes a moment to get a sip and you may be missing the birds that do visit.
+As more birds discover the water source, they will be easier to spot.

 Adding a bird bath to your yard is a great way to attract more birds and meet their basic needs, but a poorly used, unattractive bath is more dangerous than helpful.
 By knowing what threats a bird bath can pose, it is possible to minimize the risks and maximize the rewards of attracting birds with water.